SimonCropp/Delta/readme.md

 ## UseResponseDiagnostics

 Response diagnostics is an opt-out feature that includes extra log information in the response headers.
+Consider disabling in production to avoid adding diagnostic headers to every response.

 Disable by setting UseResponseDiagnostics to false at startup: